lucaminudel/crisp-dna/_docs/decisions.md

 ![big decision](../assets/BigGroupTalking.jpg "big decision")

 > This was the meeting where we decided to remove the CEO role.
 For a few years we’d had a rotating CEO role, time-boxed to 30% of full-time.
 A small group (including the current CEO) discussed the issue during our [unconference](unconference.html), and brought up the concrete proposal to the whole team at the end of the day.
 A quick consensus check (via [hand signals](hand-signals.html)) and the decision was done!
-We agreed that the CEO role had fulfilled a purpose, but now the [office team](office-team.html) was capable of dealing with stuff without having a CEO.
 > (and what happened to the current CEO?
 Well, he was happy to be able to drop the role and go back to client-facing work!)

 The [open format](unconference.html) of our conference is quite essential to our decision making process, plus the [hand signals](hand-signals.html).